TANISHAK06/Valorant-Legends/README.md

 ## Introduction

-Welcome to **VALORANT_LEGENDS**, a web application dedicated to providing detailed information about the agents in the popular tactical shooter game, VALORANT.
+Welcome to **VALORANT-LEGENDS**, a web application dedicated to providing detailed information about the agents in the popular tactical shooter game, VALORANT.
 This application aims to be a comprehensive resource for players looking to learn more about the abilities, lore, and stats of each agent.

 ## Features